jelmersnoeck/experiment/README.md

 ### Control

-`Control(func() (any, error))` should be used to implement your current code.
+`Control(func(context.Context) (any, error))` should be used to implement your current code.
 The result of this will be used to compare to other candidates.
 This will run as it would run normally.

 A control is always expected.
 If no control is provided, the experiment will panic.